stacks-network/docs/docs/stacks-academy/what-is-stacks.md

 _Sounds like a sidechain_.

-Nope.
+Not quite.
 We'll get into the technical details of how this works in the next section, but because Stacks records its entire history to Bitcoin, it is at least as hard to re-org the Stacks chain as it is Bitcoin.
 This is a key differentiator from side chains, which do not have their history recorded to their primary chain.

 Second, Stacks has its own token, it does not represent pegged Bitcoin.
 While this may ruffle some feathers among some people in the Bitcoin community, it has several advantages.